 The tuition fees to study Medicine in English at Trakia University are cheaper in comparison to other European and Bulgarian universities that offer Medicine and Veterinary Medicine in English.
 Below you will find more information about this topic.

 Trakia University offers Medicine in English.
 The education lasts for six years and students obtain a Master’s degree that is valid all around Europe as Bulgaria is part of the European Union.
-Medical students at Trakia University pay 7000 EUR per academic year.
+Medical students at Trakia University pay 7500 EUR annually (year 1 to year 5) and 7000 EUR – in their final year of studies, year 6.
 Half of the tuition fees are paid at the beginning of the winter semester and the other half – at the beginning of the summer semester.
 Here you can watch an interview with a medical student at Trakia University about the subjects and exams in first year of Medicine in English.

 Veterinary Medicine in English is also available as a study program at Trakia University.
 It takes five years and a half to graduate.
 Veterinary students at Trakia University pay 2550 EUR tuition fees per semester (5100 EUR / academic year).
 Once you graduate, you obtain a Master’s degree that is valid on an international level and will allow you to work abroad.
 Here you can watch an interview with a student at Trakia University about the subjects and exams in the first year of Veterinary Medicine in English.